1MPULSEONE/1MPULSEONE/README.md

 ## Hey 👋, This is Parkhomenko Egor
 - 🔭 **I’m currently working on my new Android app.
 It`s called KYLE and it will help you to keep your passwords save.
-Check my repasitories!**
+Check my repositories!**
 - 🌱 I’m currently learning Java,Android,SQL,Firebase,Python.
 - 👯 I’m looking to collaborate on my new projects.
 You can write me in Direct or Telegram.
 - 💬 Ask me about everything, i hope i can help you.